shoeffner/mthesis/src/state_of_the_art.md

 As a side effect all methods relying on those landmarks provide simple means to extract image patches containing the eyes, which can then be used for further processing with one of the many methods for pupil detections mentioned above.
+This removes the need to detect the eyes specifically, as is for example done by @Sirohey2001.
 The most successful contributions to the "300 Faces In-The-Wild Challenge" in both installments rely on ++cnn [@Zhou2013; @Fan2016].